Pathologists' Assistant (PathA) Schools

 To get accepted into the program, applicants must have a bachelor’s degree from an accredited college or university, a minimum cumulative undergraduate GPA of 3.0, completion of all prerequisite coursework, submission of two letters of recommendation, and TOEFL scores for students whose first language of instruction is not English.

-Consisting of 77 credits, the program includes courses such as applied general pathology; medical photography and techniques in pathology; human anatomy and physiology for pathologists’ assistants; human embryology and pediatric pathology; histochemistry for the pathologists’ assistants; neuroanatomy for the pathologists’ assistant; surgical pathology; and clinical pathology.
+Consisting of 77 credits, the program includes courses such as applied general pathology, medical photography and techniques in pathology, human anatomy and physiology for pathologists’ assistants, human embryology and pediatric pathology, histochemistry for the pathologists’ assistants, neuroanatomy for the pathologists’ assistant, surgical pathology, and clinical pathology.

 - Location: Detroit, MI

-- Accreditation: Higher Learning Commission (HLC); National Accreditation Agency for Clinical Laboratory Sciences (NAACLS)
+- Accreditation: Higher Learning Commission (HLC), National Accreditation Agency for Clinical Laboratory Sciences (NAACLS)

 - Expected Time to Completion: 24 months

 West Virginia University School of Medicine’s pathologists’ assistant program culminates in a master’s degree in health science.
-Class sizes for this program are kept small, consisting of just 16 students per class.
-The program’s first year includes hands-on experiences in surgical pathology gross rooms and autopsy suites, while the second year comprises clinical rotations in several medical settings providing students with a wide range of experience before employment.
+Class sizes for this program are small, consisting of just 16 students per class.
+The program’s first year includes hands-on experiences in surgical pathology gross rooms and autopsy suites, while the second year comprises clinical rotations in several medical settings, providing students with a wide range of experience before employment.
 Graduates will be eligible to take the ASCP board certification exam.

-The 74-credit curriculum of the program includes courses such as anatomical pathology techniques; educational methodologies; systemic pathology; fundamentals of physiology; microbiology; medical laboratory management; advanced microanatomy; and autopsy and surgical procedures.
+The 74-credit curriculum of the program includes courses such as anatomical pathology techniques, educational methodologies, systemic pathology, fundamentals of physiology, microbiology, medical laboratory management, advanced microanatomy, and autopsy and surgical procedures.

 Admission requirements to the program include a bachelor’s degree in any science, a minimum cumulative GPA of 3.0, two letters of recommendation, completion of prerequisite courses, a statement of purpose, a current resume, and current transcripts.